vatme/vatsim-hq-docs/instructorsmentors.md

 #### Pick a Mentoring Session

 To pick up a student request go to the **Mentoring Requests **section.
 This page will list all the available students requests.
 By accepting a student request the instructor/mentor accept \(..\).
 Once a student request has been accepted the student will be notified via email and on the HQ.
 Instructor/mentors will be copied into the email, this way the student and instructor/mentor can communicate with each other.

 #### Close Mentoring Session

 Once the instructor/mentor has finished a mentoring session the session should be closed.
 By closing the session, no further comments can be posted in the session.
 You can close the session by going to the **My Sessions **section, then choosing your **pending **mentoring session by clicking **"View". **Here you can click **"Close Session" **to close your mentoring session.

 #### My Session

 In the **My Sessions **section you will be able to a list of all the mentoring session you have picked up.
-You may view all your **"Pending" **and **"Completed" **session from this page.
+You may view all your **"Pending" **and **"Completed" **sessions from this page.